-Although Kärcher offer a range of high performing pressure washers, the K4 offers the best bang for your buck.
+Although Kärcher offers a range of high-performing pressure washers, the K4 offers the best bang for your buck.
 It provides more than enough pressure and flow rate as well as variable settings for tackling other tasks such as the patio.

 2. Best All-Rounder: Nilfisk C 110 Compact Pressure Washer

-Nilfisk are a brand that specialize in pressure washers and offer a huge selection.
+Nilfisk is a brand that specializes in pressure washers and they have a huge selection up for offer.
 The C 110 model is their budget model that offers excellent performance when compared to many of the premium alternatives.

 If the Karcher K4 is out of your price range, the Nilfisk C 110 is the best alternative that won’t disappoint.
-The brand also offer a number of more powerful alternatives but for use as a car pressure washer, the Nilfisk C 110 is perfect.
+The brand also offers several more powerful alternatives but for use as a car pressure washer, the Nilfisk C 110 is perfect.

 3. Best Performance For The Money: Bosch Aquatak 135 Jet Wash

-The Bosch Aquatak series is available in a number of variations but the 135 model is the best for car valeting.
+The Bosch Aquatak series is available in several variations but the 135 model is the best for car valeting.
 It offers a flow rate of 410 litres per hour and 135 bar of pressure for blasting dirt away from the car.

 Depending upon the type of cleaning you are trying to achieve, you can adjust the nozzle to either a fan, rotary or point jet.
 It’s a versatile 3-in-1 nozzle that takes seconds to adjust by simply spinning the end of the lance.

-Overall, the Bosch Aquatak is a high performing car pressure washer that comes pre-assembled out of the box and is ready to use straight away.
-The brand also offer lower priced models but the 135 provides a far greater flow rate at 410 l/h, which is required for efficient car washing.
+Overall, the Bosch Aquatak is a high-performing car pressure washer that comes pre-assembled out of the box and is ready to use straight away.
+The brand also offers lower-priced models but the 135 provides a far greater flow rate at 410 l/h, which is required for efficient car washing.

 4. Best Budget: Hozelock 140 Small & Mighty Power Washer

-Hozelock are a brand that are well-known for their garden hoses but they also produce a few pressure washers.
-The compact 140 model is the best machine they offer as it include a long life aluminium motor with a 1,700 watt output.
+Hozelock is a brand that’s well-known for its garden hoses but they also produce a few pressure washers.
+The compact 140 model is the best machine they offer and it includes a long-life aluminium motor with a 1,700-watt output.